Do any of these thoughts sound familiar?

 Payment plans are available - just ask!

-Sliding scale rates are available for those who qualify.
+A limited number of sliding scale rates are available for BIPOC folks who demonstrate financial need.
 To receive a sliding scale fee, please email me to request an application.

 Meetings take place via secure video due to COVID-19 concerns --- no travel necessary.